 The University of Texas at Austin is committed to an educational and working environment that provides equal opportunity to all members of the University community.
 In accordance with federal and state law, the University prohibits unlawful discrimination, including harassment, on the basis of race; color; religion; national origin; gender, including sexual harassment; age; disability; citizenship; and veteran status.
 Discrimination on the basis of sexual orientation, gender identity, and gender expression is also prohibited pursuant to University policy.
-Any member of the University community who believes they have been subject to discrimination, harassment, or retaliation should contact the Center for Access and Restorative Engagement in person at SSB 3.212, Austin TX 78712; via e-mail at care@austin.utexas.edu; or by phone at (512) 471-1849.
+Any member of the University community who believes they have been subject to discrimination, harassment, or retaliation should contact the Department of Investigation and Adjudication (DIA) via e-mail at dia@austin.utexas.edu; or by phone at (512) 471-3701.